daniellerch/daniellerch.github.io/stego/intro/lsb-en.md

 <br>
-## LSB steganography in bitmap images
+## LSB steganography in uncompressed images

-Bitmap type images are those that represent the value of pixels in a matrix.
+Uncompressed images are usually represented a s a bitmap.
+Bitmap images are those that represent the value of pixels in a matrix.
 If the image is grayscale, each value in the array is a byte, that is, a number from 0 to 255 that represents the intensity of the pixel.
 The value 0 would indicate the color black, while a value 255 would indicate the color white.
 Thus, all intermediate values would represent the different shades of gray.

+Uncompressed images are usually represented as bitmap images.
+Bitmap images store pixel values in a matrix, a characteristic common to most digital images.
+However, in the context of uncompressed images, each pixel in a bitmap image is directly mapped to a bit in the image file.
+For an 8-bit grayscale image, each value in the array represents a byte, corresponding to a number from 0 to 255, which indicates the pixel's intensity.
+A value of 0 represents the color black, while a value of 255 indicates white.
+Consequently, all intermediate values represent the various shades of gray in the image

 More commonly, however, images are color and represent pixels with a set of three bytes: the amount of red (R), the amount of green (G), and the amount of blue (B).
 This type of representation (RGB) is very common, although RGBA is also common, which uses an additional byte to store the transparency level of the pixel.